rdkcentral/rdk-halif-device_settings/docs/pages/ds-composite-in_halSpec.md

 style x fill:#9f9,stroke:#333,stroke-width:0.3px,align:left
  ```

-DS `CompositeIn` `HAL` provides a set of `APIs` to initialize, query and set information about the COMPOSITE input ports such as getting the number of input ports, getting the current status of a selected input port, setting the video scale, selecting which COMPOSITE input to be selected as active and registering callbacks for asynchronous notifications.
+DS `CompositeIn` `HAL` provides a set of `APIs` to initialize, query and set information about the Composite input ports such as getting the number of input ports, getting the current status of a selected input port, setting the video scale, selecting which Composite input to be selected as active and registering callbacks for asynchronous notifications.

 ## Component Runtime Execution Requirements

-The component must adeptly manage resources to prevent issues like memory leaks and excessive utilization.
+This interface must adeptly manage resources to prevent issues like memory leaks and excessive utilization.
 It must also meet performance goals for response time, throughput and resource use as per the platform's capabilities.

 Failure to meet these requirements will likely result in undefined and unexpected behavior.